WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Darwin**: 1 hour program, produced by the Canadian Broadcasting Corporation and initially distributed by NET in 1968.
 It was originally shot on film, but released on videotape in color.  *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Dateline: Eastern Europe**: 1 hour program, produced by NET and initially distributed by NET in 1969.<br />
 **Dateline: Southeast Asia**: 1 hour program, produced by NET and initially distributed by NET in 1969.
 It was originally shot on videotape in black and white.<br />
-**David Ben-Gurion**:  produced by WGBH and initially distributed by NET in 1960.<br />
+**David Ben-Gurion**:  produced by GBH and initially distributed by NET in 1960.<br />
 **David Lean: A Self Portrait**: 1 hour program, produced by Thomas Craven Film Corporation and initially distributed by NET in 1971.
 It was originally shot in color. *Aired as an episode of [Realities](/about-the-american-archive/projects/net-catalog/series/realities).*<br/>
 **Dawn Over the Mountains**: 50 minute program, produced by NHK and initially distributed by NET in 1961.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
 **Dean Rusk**<br />
 **Dean Rusk: Senate Foreign Relations Hearings**:  produced by NET and initially distributed by NET in 1968.<br />
-**Dear Liar**: 90 minute program, produced by WGBH and initially distributed by NET in 1965.
+**Dear Liar**: 90 minute program, produced by GBH and initially distributed by NET in 1965.
 It was originally shot on videotape.<br />
 **Death of a Small Farm**: produced in 1967 by KUON. *Aired as an episode of [Local Issue](/about-the-american-archive/projects/net-catalog/series/local-issue).*<br />
 **Death on the Highway**: 1 hour program, produced by NET and initially distributed by NET in 1965. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
 **Death Penalty**: 1 hour program, produced by Anthony de Lotbiniere for the BBC and initially distributed by NET in 1962.
 It was originally shot on film. *Aired as an episode of [Perspectives](/about-the-american-archive/projects/net-catalog/series/perspectives).*<br/>